jekymin8232/vitalguardai-com/README.md

 8th — **Taiwan**
 Geopolitics is complicated, but I’ve heard that Taiwanese women are **open-minded** and very beautiful.
+I’m a single man, and I’m generally attracted to open-minded women.

 9th — **UAE**
 Middle Eastern hospitality is genuinely impressive.